 No “Traditional” High

-CBD strands have little to no THC which means you will not get the traditional high.
+CBD strands have little to no THC which means, when they are inhaled with the help of 180 Smoke weed vaporizers the vape will not let you get the traditional high.
 THC is a psychoactive cannabinoid, while CBD is a non-psychoactive cannabis.
-This is important because traditional marijuana is used mostly to zone out or give up control for a period of time.
+This is important because traditional marijuana, like one of those, is used mostly to zone out or give up control for a period of time.
 CBD has been shown to help people with certain conditions, like chronic pain, but does not take anything away, like sleep, but could actually help a person sleep.

 Different options for taking CBD for your Workouts

 Everyone has their own personal preference for how to take medications.
 CBD comes in several different forms allowing a person to choose between oil, capsules or smoking.
 Using CBD oil or capsules easier to keep track of how much a person is taking.
 This can allow for adjusting the dosage if necessary as a person figures out what is best for them.

 A good idea would be to start a journal to keep track of what type of strands a person is taking and at what dosages.
 A person should also include how his or her body reacted to that strand and dosage.
 This will help the person make a more educated decision about whether to increase or decrease their dose.

 Anyone introducing CBD into their workouts is looking to be able to either obtain more energy so he or she can work out longer.
 Or the person is looking to be able to push themselves a little farther and is using CBD for pain.
 A person needs to understand the possible side effects, which have occurred with a small number of people who have used CBD.